paradyo/paradyo/README.md

-Hi 👋 My name is Emre!
+Hi 👋 My name is Emrecan!
 ======================
 I am a Software Engineer.
 -------------------------